25 Strategies for Getting Promoted (after You've Been Passed over)

 Accountability goes both ways because you have to hold yourself to the same standard you expect from your leader.

-Strong followers state their position and accept the consensus of the group even if it their idea didn't prevail.
+Active followers state their position and accept the consensus of the group even if their idea didn't prevail.

 A note of caution, active followership doesn't mean you are always playing "the devil's advocate" or arguing points for the sake of being contrary.